iarxm/csim-man/index.md

 tags: []
 hide: footer
 layout: default
-title: Principles of Simulation for The Surf Games
+title: Principles of Simulation for Training The Surf Games
 toc: true
-version: v4
+version: v6
 ---

-# PRINCIPLES OF SIMULATION FOR THE GAMES
+# PRINCIPLES OF SIMULATION FOR TRAINING THE SURF GAMES

-(DRAFT V4 - STILL IN ROUGH EARLY DRAFT STAGE)
+(DRAFT_V6 - EARLY DRAFT)

 Olympic Motto - "Faster, Higher, Stronger; Together As One"